Want to Start Selling Online to Europe? Here’s How to Do EU E-Commerce Right

 Why Sell in the EU Market?

+The EU’s unified market structure is another major benefit.
+Put simply: once you’re compliant and operational in one member country, reaching the other 26 doesn’t require starting from scratch.
 According to Eurostat data from 2024, 77% of internet users in the EU now shop online, with Ireland (96%), the Netherlands (94%), and Denmark (91%) leading the pack.

 Which EU E-Commerce Model Is Right for You?